-Hey there!
+Looking for some free word family printables?
+Well, you’re are in luck.
 I have been behind the scenes working on some freebies for you!
 I ❤ printables!

-My youngest little lady has been learning to read, so I made her some word family printables to go along with her Hooked on Phonics Book.
+My youngest daughter has been learning to read, so I made her some word family printables to go along with her Hooked on Phonics Book.
 I like to give her a few different types of activities to help it sink in and also to keep it interesting.

 We have been having fun and keeping it easy breezy!
 I rushed my middle child because my oldest was reading super early, I mean early, like 3-4 years old.
 She was basically self taught.
 She just couldn’t get enough.
 So I just thought that was the norm.

 I read to her, telling her to listen to the story for her favorite or “beautiful word”.
 (She loves this) After we are finished she colors a word picture.
 Every day that we do this I go through all the words and she knows them every time.

 Don’t forget to pin this post for your friends, so they can get some free word family printables too.

-Forest Rose is a God Loving, Blessed Wife, & Relaxed, Eclectic Homeschooling Mama to 3 girls – 8, 11, & 12 in Fort Wayne, Indiana.
+Forest Rose is a God Loving, Blessed Wife, & Relaxed, Eclectic Homeschooling Mama to 3 girls – 11, 13, & 15 in Fort Wayne, Indiana.
 She’s passionate about lifting moms out of the homeschooling trenches that are discouraged, overwhelmed or feeling alone or isolated.
 Her hope is to point them to Christ and equip them to rise up with a new found hope and joy within, that He alone can provide.
 Besides blogging, she also loves hanging out at her exclusive Facebook Group “Homeschooling 101 Community” that she started to help new homeschoolers thrive.